dmit1530-1212/oa02-assignment-1/website-content.md

 Our Province has one of the highest integrations of wind in North America.

 Up to 140 batteries in homes across the province
-We're exploring innovative technology like battery storage to help bring more clean energy to the grid 61% clean energy by 2022
+We are exploring innovative technology like battery storage to help bring more clean energy to the grid 61% clean energy by 2022

 We are on our way to a greener future for our province.